Sir John Barran, 2nd Baronet

 Sir John Nicholson Barran, 2nd Baronet (16 August 1872 – 8 July 1952) was a British Liberal Party politician.

-Background and family
+Early life

+John Nicholson Barran was born on 16 August 1872 in Leeds.

-Barran was the son of John Barran (1844–1886) and the grandson of Sir John Barran, 1st Baronet.
+He was the son of John Barran and the grandson of Sir John Barran, 1st Baronet.
 His mother was Eliza Henrietta Nicholson, daughter of Edward Nicholson.
+He was educated at Winchester and Trinity College, Cambridge.

+Career

-He was educated at Winchester and Trinity College, Cambridge, and succeeded his grandfather in the baronetcy in 1905.
+He succeeded his grandfather in the baronetcy in 1905.